 4 more recovered covid19 patients discharged

-FOUR more recovered covid19 patients have been discharged, bringing the total to 41.
+The total number of discharged, recovered covid19 patients is now 45 – four more than in the Health Ministry's 10am update on Thursday.

-In its 10am update on Thursday, the Health Ministry said three patients from the Sangre Grande step-down facility and one from the Home of Football Wellness Centre in Couva were discharged on Wednesday night.
+In its 4pm update, the ministry said three of the patients had been sent home from the Couva Hospital, and one from the Home of Football Wellness Centre in Balmain, Couva.

-No new tests have been sent to the Caribbean Public Health Agency (CARPHA), with the total remaining at 1,454.
-From that total, 234 were repeated tests.
+There was also an increase in the number of samples sent to the Caribbean Public Health Agency (CARPHA) for testing.
+This total was 1,454 this morning but is now 1,459.

 Comments